Bastelschlumpf/SolarWeatherBox/README.md

    This program is licensed under GPL-3.0

 ### Source Code
-  The software is the same as Snorktracker with #undef SIM808_CONNECTED
+-  The software is the similar to Snorktracker

 ### Shopping list
 Here are some sample shopping items.
 Please check the details if everything is correct.